Setting Cadences: Daily, Weekly, Monthly

 3. Weekly Cadence

-What it does: Generates one task per location (or user) on the selected day(s) each week.
+What it does: Generates one task per location on the selected day(s) each week.

 Configuration: